 The Bishop Chamber of Commerce and Visitor Center’s mission is to promote business, tourism, responsible recreation and Greater Bishop for the betterment of the community and its residents.

 The Bishop Chamber of Commerce and Visitor Center’s digital collection at California Revealed consists of moving image recordings spanning the 1920s to the 1980s.
-The collection encompasses home movies and nonfiction films focusing on Bishop, California, including promotional films of the Eastern Sierra and documentation of local landscape and community gatherings.
+The collection includes home movies and nonfiction films focusing on Bishop, California, including promotional films of the Eastern Sierra and documentation of local landscape and community gatherings.